Support for those who answer the call for help

 This can be especially true for our law enforcement officers (LEOs) who often see the worst side of human behavior.
 Despite our relatively small size, ISB has not been immune to the epidemic of law enforcement officer suicide.
 In 2015, the National Park Service community lost two officers to this tragic end.

 ISB makes a concerted effort to increase awareness of the mental and physical toll imposed upon law enforcement officers.
-We keep this important topic in our collective thoughts through in-person discussions at our annual training, consistent messaging, and providing the book "Emotional Survival for Law Enforcement Officers" to everyone on our team.
+We keep this important topic in our collective thoughts through in-person discussions at our annual training, consistent messaging, and other support for everyone on our team.

 Additionally, ISB is actively engaged in bringing awareness and resources to all US Department of the Interior (DOI) law enforcement officers.
 ISB is on a DOI working group whose mission is to "use the collective knowledge of the group to ensure programs and resources are in place to support LEOs with the stressors they encounter as part of their job."